 Researchers examined this effect by serving participants two smoothies identical in calories.
 However, one had air added to it.
-Those who drank the greater-volume smoothie felt fuller and ate 12% less at their next meal (34).
+Those who drank the greater-volume smoothie felt fuller and ate 12% less at their next meal (

-A good rule of thumb to maximize food volume is to fill at least half of your plate with vegetables at each meal.
+A good rule of thumb to maximize food volume is to fill at least half your plate with vegetables at each meal.

-Bottom Line: High-volume foods help you feel full and decrease food intake at the next meal.
+SUMMARY High-volume foods help you feel full and decrease food intake at the next meal.
 Eating fiber-rich foods is an easy way to do this.

-For the best results, choose just three of these tips and aim to apply them consistently for around 66 days — the average time it takes to create a habit (39).
+For the best results, choose just three of these tips and aim to apply them consistently for around 66 days — the average time it takes to create a habit (38).